 When learning why it is important to be a good listener and how to be one, keep in mind that your body language should convey your intentions.
 No one wants to engage in conversation with someone who is visibly uninterested.
 You can’t just sit there and stare at your partner if you want to be a good listener; you have to show that you’re interested.

 You can do this by striking up a conversation first, looking for opportunities to broaden it, or asking follow-up questions.
 If you’re not in the mood to talk, though, it’s best to give yourself some space and make it clear to your SO that you’re not in the appropriate frame of mind to have a meaningful conversation.

 Patience is a virtue and it is one of the most important factors in learning how to become a better listener.
 To be able to listen, you must have a great deal of patience.
 You’ll definitely need that if your partner complains about something that happened during the day.
 While listening to your partner’s problems, remember that your patience is helping them.

 When you listen patiently, you allow the other person to fully express what they want to say.
 If you find yourself becoming frustrated, try taking deep breaths and arranging intervals for speaking so both of you can listen to each other constructively.

 Related Reading: What To Look For In A Relationship?
 The Ultimate List Of 15 Things

 9. Don’t judge

-The ability to hear out a person objectively is exactly why it is important to be a good listener.
+The ability to hear out a person objectively is exactly what being a good listener is all about.
 The speaker should be able to trust you because when there is confidence, communication flourishes, but when there is judgment or criticism, communication flounders.